During the 2024–25 academic year, the CMSA will be hosting a Colloquium series, organized by Matteo Parisi, Alejandro Poveda, and Vasily Krylov.

-It will take place from 4:30 – 5:30 pm (Eastern Time) in Room G10, CMSA, 20 Garden Street.
+It will take place on Mondays from 4:30 – 5:30 pm (Eastern Time) in Room G10, CMSA, 20 Garden Street.
 All CMSA postdocs/members are required to attend the weekly CMSA Colloquium series as well as the weekly CMSA Members’ Seminars.

 The schedule will be updated as talks are confirmed.